Feminism in Chinese communism: Great Leap Forward

-The Cultural Revolution
+Cultural Revolution

 The Cultural Revolution period beginning in 1966 brought prosperous economic development as women's labor force participation remained high.
 Further, women's representation in higher educational settings was also higher compared to previous and future time periods.
 However, women still suffered a lower status in Chinese culture.
 During this time, the All Women's Federation was also forced to suspend itself, an indication that female priorities were considered less important on the political agenda.

 During the Cultural Revolution, one way China promoted its policy of state feminism was through revolutionary operas developed by Mao's wife Jiang Qing.
 Most of the eight model dramas in this period featured women as their main characters.
-The narratives of these women protagonists begin with them oppressed by misogyny, class position, and imperialism before liberating themselves through the discovery of their own internal strength and the Communist Party.
+The narratives of these women protagonists begin with them oppressed by misogyny, class position, and imperialism before liberating themselves through the discovery of their own internal strength and the CCP.

 The extremely leftist Cultural Revolution Movement often ignored women's issues, and considered them no different from men without considering their lower status.
 Women were often depicted as strong capable warriors who fought in the name of Communism and China in propaganda posters.
 In many cases during the introduction of the Red Guard, women felt the need to be a leading force.
 This resulted in numerous women at schools being beaten and humiliated by their peers if they did not live up to Communist standards.
 Despite being depicted as strong and proud, unequal treatment for women was still relevant in the 1960s.
-Many women who completed their educational requirements were still assigned poorer jobs next to their male counterparts who would receive better quality jobs.
+Many women who completed their educational requirements were still assigned poorer jobs while their male counterparts received better quality jobs.
 After the elimination of the assigned work units and the ability to migrate from the countryside to urban areas became available, many girls started living outside of the traditional sense that was still practiced in the rural areas.
-These girls would eventually become known as the factory girls due to their work in poor conditioned factories.
+These girls were later known as the factory girls due to their work in poor conditioned factories.